teampoltergeist/poltergeist/README.md

 Poltergeist supports basically everything that is supported by the stock Selenium driver, including Javascript, drag-and-drop, etc.

+There are some additional features:

+### Taking screenshots ###

-Additionally, you can grab screenshots of the page at any point by calling `page.driver.render('/path/to/file.png')` (this works the same way as the PhantomJS render feature, so you can specify other extensions like `.pdf`, `.gif`, etc.)
+You can grab screenshots of the page at any point by calling `page.driver.render('/path/to/file.png')` (this works the same way as the PhantomJS render feature, so you can specify other extensions like `.pdf`, `.gif`, etc.)

+### Resizing the window ###

+Sometimes the window size is important to how things are rendered.
+Poltergeist sets the window size to 1024x768 by default, but you can set this yourself with `page.driver.resize(width, height)`.

 ## Customization ##